chenghanc/save_labels/README.md

 2. Python API code is modified according to this project [gengyanlei/fire-smoke-detect-yolov4](https://github.com/gengyanlei/fire-smoke-detect-yolov4)

-3. `libdarknet.so` might be need to recompile on your PC
+3. Shared object library file `libdarknet.so` might be need to recompile on your PC

 ## Dependencies